Navid200/xDrip/docs/Nightscout/Snapshots.md

 Select the disk in your virtual machine from the pull-down menu under "Source disk".
 ![](./images/SourceDisk.png)

-If you have just completed an install phase, you may see nothng under the pull-down menu.
-Just return to the dahsboard and go through the menu items to get back to the snapshot creation page.
+If you have just completed an install phase, you may see nothing under the pull-down menu.
+Just return to the dashboard and go through the menu items to get back to the snapshot creation page.

 Give a name (all lower case) to the snapshot so that you can easily identify it later.
 ![](./images/SnapshotTitle.png)